sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/02_AREA2_sampling_design.md

 <span style="color: blue;">**Note:**</span> You can choose to save a copy of the script to your local repository instead of using the public repository directly.
 You will still be referencing the files in the public 'projects/AREA2/public:utilities/misc' folder.
 You may choose to copy this folder to your local repository as well and change the path in the scipt to reference you local location for it.

-*The further directions below are directly from [https://area2.readthedocs.io/en/latest/getting_started.html](https://area2.readthedocs.io/en/latest/getting_started.html)*.
+*The further directions below are directly from <a href="https://area2.readthedocs.io/en/latest/getting_started.html" target="_blank" rel="noopener noreferrer">https://area2.readthedocs.io/en/latest/getting_started.html</a>*.

 4\.
 To run a script, highlight it in Script Manager (A), which displays the code in the Code Editor (B), and click the `Run` button (located in the Code Editor).
 5\.
 When running the scripts in AREA 2, a Dialog Pane will appear (E).
 The Dialog Pane is where you specify the information required for each step of the sampling design, response design, and analysis.
 Note that after communicating via the Dialog Pane (loading a map for example), **Earth Engine does not indicate if the application running.
 Therefore, push the buttons only once and wait for the application to respond before continuing.**